-Movies are probably to blame for the majority of the public not understand what a hacker actually does.
+Movies are probably to blame for the majority of the public not understanding what a hacker actually does.
 We all conjure a very specific set of tropes in our brains whenever we hear about hacking.
 A man in a hoodie, typing late into the night as the green glow of binary code illuminates his Doritos-dust covered fingers.
-A lone genius who can acquire God-like powers just be “rerouting the encryption” or “assessing the nodes.”
+A lone genius who can acquire God-like powers just by “rerouting the encryption” or “assessing the nodes”.
 A mischievous and powerful being that can hack into a mainframe in one night.
 However, perhaps the largest thing people do not understand about hacking is that there are several types of hackers.
 When working in the cybersecurity field, or outside of it, we commonly separate hackers into three main categories.
 These categories are White Hat Hacker, Black Hat Hacker, and Grey Hat Hackers.

 Context and terminology